arrahmanbd/python_master_guide/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or have a feature request (working on QT6), please open an issue or submit a pull request.
+If you find a bug or have a feature request (working on QT6),Now I am broken 💔.
+Please let the universe inside my heart.
+You can open an issue or submit a pull request.

 ## 🔗 Follow
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://arrahmanbd.github.io/)